mabarnes/moment_kinetics/performance-tests/README.md

 include memory allocated by the MPI library (i.e. shared-memory arrays).
-This should not affect the time-advance profiling (since no new shared-memory arrays are allocated), but will affect the allocations reported during initialization (in particular there is a big, 'fictitious' drop when shared-memory arrays are introduced).
+This should not affect the time-advance profiling (since no new shared-memory arrays are allocated), but will affect the allocations reported during initialization (in particular there is a big, 'fictitious' drop between the commits before and after introducing shared-memory arrays).